Ready to say goodbye to student loan debt for good? Learn More

 • Charitable contributions (up to 15% of gross income)

-If the majority of your debt is business debto or if you’re part of the military, you may be excpeted from the Chapter 7 income limits.
+No. If the majority of your debt is business debt or if you’re part of the military, you may be exempt from the Chapter 7 income limits.

-Exception for Qualifying Service Members and Veterans: Disabled veterans, reservists called to active duty, and members of the national guard don't have to count compensation connected to their service as part of the bankruptcy means test.
-This protection was recently expanded when the HAVEN Act was passed by Congress.
+Disabled veterans, reservists called to active duty, and members of the National Guard don't have to count compensation connected to their service as part of the bankruptcy means test.
+This protection was recently expanded when Congress passed the HAVEN Act.

 Anyone who qualifies for one of these exceptions to the bankruptcy income limits has to file a Statement of Exemption from Presumption of Abuse Under § 707(b)(2) instead of their bankruptcy means test form.
 This form lets the bankruptcy court know that you’re not subject to the income limits.